Digestive Disease Consultants of Orange County

 You might need to undergo a sigmoidoscopy if you have specific symptoms of conditions like inflammatory bowel disease (IBD) or colorectal cancer.
 The board-certified gastroenterology team at Digestive Disease Consultants of Orange County in California has considerable expertise in carrying out sigmoidoscopies and treating any bowel problems they find.
-Call the Irvine, Huntington Beach, Tustin, or Foothill Ranch office today or use the online booking tool to schedule an appointment.
+Call the Irvine, Huntington Beach, Tustin, Foothill Ranch, and Mission Viejo, California office today or use the online booking tool to schedule an appointment.

 Sigmoidoscopy is a procedure that you might need to undergo if you have symptoms of colorectal cancer or inflammation and ulceration in your rectum and lower (sigmoid) colon.

 - Abdominal pain

 - Passing pus or mucus in your stool

 The Digestive Disease Consultants of Orange County team also uses flexible sigmoidoscopy to screen for polyps in your rectum and lower colon.
 Screening detects colorectal cancer at an early stage when there's a much better chance of treating it successfully.

 Who should undergo a screening sigmoidoscopy?

 Your provider at Digestive Disease Consultants of Orange County can advise you whether you need to undergo a sigmoidoscopy for screening purposes.
 The indicators for screening below the age of 50 include: